abassel/Flask-DSwagger/README.md

 [![PyPI](https://img.shields.io/pypi/wheel/Flask-DSwagger.svg)](https://pypi.python.org/pypi/Flask-DSwagger)

-Provides ability to converge all OpenAPI 2.0 Doc String documentation in flask endpoints to a single, unified endpoint where it can be consumed by any OpenAPI 2.0 compatible client
+Provides ability to converge all OpenAPI 2.0 Doc String documentation in flask endpoints to a single, unified endpoint where any OpenAPI 2.0 compatible client can consume it.

 [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) is a standard to describe an API interface.